 If you find that any aspect of the course creates a barrier to you achieving your learning goals and objectives, please reach out to me and we can discuss how we can adjust to meet your needs.
-You can reach me via email (haimson@umich.edu) or online via Zoom (after class, during office hours, or by appointment).
+You can reach me via email (haimson@umich.edu) or online via Zoom (after class, during office hours, or by appointment) or in person during office hours or when I stop by your lab section.